Email “Hackers” And How To Stop Them (Video)

 Hello.
 I am a hacker who cracked your device a few months ago.
 You entered your password on one of the websites you visited, and I intercepted it.
 You can change it, but my malware updates every time you change it.
 I can see all of your photos, videos, and other private information.
 I can even take screenshots of your device and see what you’re doing anytime I want.
 Pay me $899 in bitcoin and I won’t leak everything to the world.
 Don’t be silly, police or friends won’t help you.
 The only way to keep your information private is to pay me for my silence.

 What’s more interesting about this email is that it was real.
-One of our client got it with the actual password and email that she used.
-Good news is – we were able to help this client and the so called “hacker” wasn’t able to leak anything.
+One of our clients got it with the actual password and email that she used.
+Good news is – we were able to help this client and the so-called “hacker” wasn’t able to leak anything.

 What these people are doing is illegal, but they typically operate outside of the US, so it’s hard to chase them down.
 The only thing we can actually do is try to protect ourselves every way possible.
 First of all, know if you get one of these emails, chances are it’s a scam.
 If you’re scared and don’t know what to do, call us at 515-4WEB-GUY and we’ll guide you through the process of getting your accounts and private information back.